-What Supplements and Nutrition to Take to Gain Muscles with Indoor Cycling Exercise
+How to Gain and Define Muscles with Indoor Cycling

 To grow muscles, you need to exercise, feed them with sufficient protein, and you need to let them recover before exercising again.

-Exercising creates micro muscle damaged.
+Exercising creates micro-muscle damage.
 Later, when you rest, your body recovers the damage through muscle protein synthesis, and the muscles grow bigger and stronger.

-By reading the last paragraph above, you can guess why it is problematic to expect to gain substantial muscle mass while cycling.
 Cycling is one of the best ways to burn calories/lose weight, and you probably aren’t eating while on the spin bikes.
 In other words, if you cycle a lot, it will likely put you in a caloric deficit.
-If you are in a deficit, building muscles becomes harder.
+If you are in a deficit, building muscles become harder.

 Also, indoor cycling predominantly activates lower body muscles.
 When talking about building a physique, people usually focus on the upper body musculature.
 Therefore, if your focus is building upper body musculature, cycling alone won’t do the trick.

 If you want to get bigger, your best approach is to include weight training alongside indoor cycling (and proper nutrition and supplementation, which will get to later).

 That way, you will give your body enough stimulus for muscle protein synthesis overall, both in the upper and lower body.